The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

 Information: Ljubica S. and Danica S. Janković, authors.

 The sisters were born in the home of postal officer Stanislav Ljubica on June 26, 1894 in Aleksinac, and Danica in Lešnica four years later on May 7, 1898.
 Uncle Tihomir and Vladimir Đorđević, venerable ethnologists, recognized the music gift early, which they would, for example, say they were a sin to stay on formal education only.
 At that time they had already lived in Belgrade, so it was feasible to dedicate themselves to extraordinary regular gymnasium duties.

-Ljubica, the elder sister, graduated from the Faculty of Philosophy, where she studied Yugoslav and comparative literature, Serbian and Greek, Serbian history, and Danica, the younger sister, went on the same footing, defining England and France.
+Ljubica, the elder sister, graduated from the Faculty of Philosophy, where she studied Yugoslav and comparative literature, Serbian and Greek language, Serbian history, and Danica, the younger sister, went on the same footing, defining England and France.
 Danica had the opportunity to complete her two years at Oxford, after which she worked in Tetovo, and then as a teacher at the Women's Teacher School in Belgrade.